 Type 2 diabetes is a completely preventable disease.
-It’s all about lifestyle and diet.
-If you’re feeling kind of bogged down, depressed, and guilty about it, just know that you’re not alone, and even if it doesn’t feel like it, you do have the power to make changes to your diet and your lifestyle that can completely prevent diabetes.
+Prevention is almost entirely about lifestyle and diet.
+If you’re feeling kind of bogged down, depressed, and guilty about your current lifestyle habits, just know that you’re not alone.
+Even if it doesn’t feel like it right now, you do have the power to make changes to your diet and your lifestyle that can completely prevent diabetes.

-Diabetes affects a lot of people in the US.
-It’s totally preventable, and you might notice it if you start having frequent urination, frequent thirst, and a lot of fatigue.
-So if you’re having any of those symptoms, rush to your doctor and have them do the test that they can do.
-There are blood tests that can tell you if your blood sugar is too high, or see if you’re spilling sugar into your urine.
+Diabetes affects a lot of people in the U.S. You might notice symptoms if you start experiencing frequent urination, frequent thirst, and excessive fatigue.
+So if you're experiencing any of those symptoms, rush to your doctor and have them do a blood test, which can tell you if your blood sugar is too high, or see if you’re spilling sugar into your urine.

-So talk to your doctor about it.
-If you’re out there, make those lifestyle changes to get yourself on the right track and don’t lose hope.
+So talk to your doctor about it, make those lifestyle changes to get yourself on the right track, and don’t lose hope.
 Although this is something that although it affects a lot of people, you don’t have to be at its mercy.